Menopause Care Tips

 Vaginal dryness is a common symptom of menopause and can have a huge impact on your sex life.
-Vaginal dryness can cause vaginal tissues to become thinner and more easily irritated as a result of the natural decline in your body’s oestrogen levels.
+Vaginal dryness can cause vaginal tissues to become thinner and more easily irritated as a result of the natural decline in your body’s estrogen levels.

 The good news is that there are lots of ways to treat vaginal dryness and make sex more comfortable and enjoyable again, including vaginal lubricants which can help enhance sexual activity and alleviate pain during intercourse.

 Your vagina isn’t the only place that can become dry during menopause – you might also notice your skin becomes drier too.
-So try to get into the habit of moisturising daily and establish a skincare routine.
+So try to get into the habit of moisturizing daily and establish a skincare routine.